yuzhou8787/bdls/README.md

 ## Introduction

-SperaxBFT is an innovative BFT consensus algorithm that features safety and liveness by presenting a mathematically proven secure BFT protocol resilient in open networks such as the Internet.
-With SperaxBFT, we invented a new random beacon to ensure verifiable unpredictability and fairness of validators.
-More importantly, SperaxBFT overcomes many problems, such as DoS attacks, as well as the deadlock problem caused by unreliable p2p/broadcast channels.
+BDLS is an innovative BFT consensus algorithm that features safety and liveness by presenting a mathematically proven secure BFT protocol resilient in open networks such as the Internet.
+With BDLS, we invented a new random beacon to ensure verifiable unpredictability and fairness of validators.
+More importantly, BDLS overcomes many problems, such as DoS attacks, as well as the deadlock problem caused by unreliable p2p/broadcast channels.
 These problems are all very relevant to existing realistic open network scenarios, and are the focus of extensive work in improving Internet security, but it